 Lindquist et al. demonstrated a connection between socioeconomic challenges and pregnancy complications in both the intrapartum and postpartum periods.
 Individuals with lower incomes are primarily at risk of fetal and maternal complications, such as preterm delivery and low birth weight, as compared to those with higher incomes [50][51].
 Another study proved that women with lower financial status have a higher likelihood of having a cesarean delivery when compared with those of higher status [51].
 Additional studies by different researchers have substantiated that lower socioeconomic groups exhibit a higher risk of pregnancy complications compared to their higher socioeconomic counterparts.
 Moreover, individuals in lower socioeconomic groups face an increased likelihood of experiencing severe complications, including mortality, in comparison to those who are professional [52][53].

 Economic recession worldwide has had a significant impact on maternal health and has led to some of the inequality that persists to date, thus a rise in Preeclampsia.
-Studies have shown that the expensive health cost of Preeclampsia is because of medical services needed to manage pregnant and postpartum women and their babies effectively, who will be born prematurely [54].
+Studies have shown that the expensive health cost of Preeclampsia is due to medical services needed to manage pregnant and postpartum women and their babies effectively, who will be born prematurely [54].
 A study was conducted to examine the immediate healthcare expenses linked to Preeclampsia using official documents to gather data and estimate the additional financial burden of medical care for women with Preeclampsia and their infants compared to those without the condition.
 Despite the widespread prevalence of Preeclampsia, it has not received adequate attention or investigation, considering its significant contribution to complications in maternal-fetal health during pregnancy and puerperium.
 There exist varying modalities and measures based on location to improve the quality of healthcare provided to women, particularly those with Preeclampsia, with a disastrous end fatality culminating in debilitation and death [55].

-The average number of deaths related to pregnancy and childbirth is about 800 per day, while the vast majority occur in developing countries, and a smaller percentage occurs in developed countries.
+The average number of deaths related to pregnancy and childbirth is about 800 per day, while the vast majority occur in developing countries, and a smaller percentage occur in developed countries.
 An annual report of maternal death and fetal death from Preeclampsia is over 70,000 and 500,000, respectively.
 Most of these deaths occurred because of inadequate antenatal care, unhealthy reproductive practices, lack of access to good health care, financial burden, and socioeconomic inequalities in healthcare [56].
-The risk of mortality in a pre-eclamptic patient in a developing country is seven times more than that in a developed country and about 10 to 25 per cent maternal death.
+The risk of mortality in a pre-eclamptic patient in a developing country is seven times higher than that in a developed country, and about 10 to 25 per cent of maternal deaths.

 It is essential to ensure adequate monitoring and care of women diagnosed with Preeclampsia to prevent Eclampsia and other health complications, primarily in women in remote areas inaccessible to health care.
 Factors such as decreased awareness and lack of understanding of presenting symptoms, distance, religious practices, poverty, and inadequate personnel are some of the factors that further increase mortality, which is an ultimate complication of Preeclampsia and Eclampsia [57].To lower the mortality risk and improve medical care amongst pregnant women, all these factors will have to be addressed one after the other at all levels of the healthcare system.
 This might include health education, increasing awareness of the signs and symptoms of Preeclampsia, sustainable monitoring, and improving the health care system [58].